 Three Factors that Influence What Not to Store in Your Garage

-Are the Items Temperature Dependent?
+Are The Items Temperature Dependent?

 Temperature has a direct impact on what items will be preserved in your garage and what items will not.
 High temperatures as well as low temperatures can negatively impact the physical appearance, the texture, and taste of the items that are stored in your garage.